alexvanven/MeasuringMeaningClass/Week-1.2.md

     ## BERT    . . . . . . . . . .
 1 . . . .
 1 .
 1
     ## RUSS    . . . . . . . . . . . . . .
 1 1 1 .

-We can plot the network.
+We can now plot the network.
 The layout option indicates that we use the Kamada-Kawai layout.
-Alternative, you can use the Fruchterman Reingold algorithm, but the plot is not as clear.
+Alternative, you can use the Fruchterman Reingold algorithm, but the plot is not as clear in this case.
 Cf. the figure 2.3 in Borgatti.

 ``` r
 #plot with Kamada-Kawai layout